callemall/tea-sql-challenge/README.md

 ## Challenge 1

-The leadership team has asked us to graph total monthly sales over time.
-Write a query that returns the data we need to make this visualization.
+The leadership team has asked us to graph total monthly sales over time. **Write a query that returns the data we need to complete this request.**

 ![chart-example](readme_assets/chart_example.png)